t0nyandre/advent-of-code/README.md

 # Advent of Code
 These are my [Advent of Code](https://adventofcode.com) solutions.

-Most recent solutions use Golang and the way I do most of these puzzles are to make them work first and refactor afterwards.
-I love doing Advent of Code and I do hope someone will learn something or just enjoy my solutions in any way.
+Most recent solutions will be coded in Kotlin because this is the language I will be focusing on professionally for 2023.
+I will also solve some of the puzzles in other languages like Golang.
+This is my favorite way to learn new languages.

 I don't aim to be first on any leaderboard.
 I aim to have fun solving the coding problems!

 ## Issue
-If you see any issue or see a better way of solving these puzzles, please raise an issue at [GitHub](https://github.com/t0nyandre/advent-of-code/issues/new) or [GitLab](https://gitlab.com/t0nyandre/advent-of-code/-/issues/new).
+If you see any issue or see a better way of solving these puzzles, please raise an issue at [GitHub](https://github.com/t0nyandre/advent-of-code/issues/new).
 I am all about learning so I'd love any input I can get!

 #### Liked the work?
 - Give the repository a star ;-)